raggleton/github-linkify-cmssw/README.md

 https://github.com/raggleton/github-linkify-cmssw/releases/latest

+You will have to hit "Continue" in your downloads bar.
+Note that it may say "Extensions cannot be installed from this website".
+That's fine.

 2) Go to [chrome://extensions](chrome://extensions)

 3) Drag and drop the `github-linkify-cmssw.crx` package onto the window.
 Click OK when it asks permission to access github.com.
 This should install it.